Bring Your Own Image (BYOI)

 Bringing Your Own Hyper-V

-You can bring your own operating system images or older operating systems, such as Windows Server 2003 and Windows Server 2008, using Hyper-V on bare metal instances.
+You can bring your own operating system images or older operating system, such as Windows Server 2016 using Hyper-V on bare metal instances.

 Be aware of the following considerations: